Australian Defence Force suicide monitoring

 Serving permanent males and reserve males were less likely to die by suicide than the general Australian population.
 However, ex-serving males and females were more likely to die by suicide than the general Australian population.

-Compared with the Australian population, suicide rates (after adjusting for age) between 1997 and 2020 were: 49% lower for male permanent ADF members; 46% lower for reserve ADF males; 27% higher for ex-serving ADF males; and 107% (or 2.07 times) higher for ex-serving ADF females.
+Compared with the Australian population, suicide rates (after adjusting for age) between 1997 and 2021 were: 49% lower for male permanent ADF members; 45% lower for reserve ADF males; 26% higher for ex-serving ADF males; and 107% (or 2.07 times) higher for ex-serving ADF females.
 The rate of suicide for ex-serving ADF females was lower than the rate for ex-serving ADF males.
-However, subgroups within the cohort of ex-serving ADF members have different rates of suicide.

-For more information see Serving and ex-serving Australian Defence Force members who have served since 1985: suicide monitoring 1997 to 2020.
+For more information see Serving and ex-serving Australian Defence Force members who have served since 1985: suicide monitoring 1997 to 2021.
 Further information is presented by service status, age, sex, service, rank, length of service, time since separation and reason for separation.
-These factors were assessed independently to determine rates of suicide as well as concurrently using multi-factor modelling analysis.
+This year, this monitoring report includes a special in-focus chapter on DVA clients.
+The chapter provides a profile of ADF members who have had interactions with DVA from 2002 to 2021 and deaths by suicide are reported.

 Box 1: Who is included in this report?